haroldoland/tagthiswall/README.md

 Take note of the mysql hostname, database name, username and username password.
 Modify the createtable.php and index.php file to use that information.<br />
 Copy the folders and files to a directory under the web root or to the web root itself.<br />
 Run http://website/setup/createtable.php to create the database table.
 It will indicate if it is successful.<br />
+(For security, delete the entire setup/ folder after successfully creating the table.)<br />
 Open http://website/index.php and look at the page.
 This is the only page that the user's will access.</p>

 <p>Invite others to "tag" your wall.</p>